April 16, 2025

 Potential Effects of China’s Gallium and Germanium Export Restrictions on the U.S. Economy

-The potential disruption of China’s gallium and germanium exports has significant implications for the U.S. economy, particularly in industries dependent on these critical minerals.
-Gallium and germanium are essential materials used in advanced technologies, such as semiconductors, fiber optic cables, wireless communication systems, and solar cells.
-As China is a dominant global supplier of these materials, any restriction in its exports could disrupt U.S. industrial supply chains, impact GDP, and potentially lead to increased costs across a wide array of sectors.
+The potential disruption of China’s gallium and germanium exports has significant implications for the US economy, particularly in industries dependent on these critical minerals.
+Gallium and germanium are essential materials in advanced technologies, including semiconductors, fiber-optic cables, wireless communication systems, and solar cells.
+As China is a dominant global supplier of these materials, any restriction on its exports could disrupt US industrial supply chains, affect GDP, and potentially increase costs across a wide range of sectors.

 The impact of China’s gallium and germanium export restrictions on U.S. Gross Domestic Product (GDP) was assessed using a detailed economic model developed by the United States Geological Survey (USGS).
 This model accounts for two primary effects: a decrease in industry output due to reduced availability of these minerals and an increase in prices resulting from scarcity.
-These effects combined can significantly reduce U.S. GDP.
+When combined, these effects can significantly reduce US GDP.

-In scenarios where China completely halts its net exports of these minerals, the model estimated that U.S. GDP could decrease by approximately $3.4 billion, with a range from $1.7 billion to $9.0 billion depending on the sensitivity assumptions.
+In scenarios in which China halts its net exports of these minerals, the model estimated that US GDP could decrease by approximately $3.4 billion, with a range of $1.7 billion to $9.0 billion depending on the assumed sensitivity.
 The results indicated that the decrease in the quantity of these minerals available had a far greater impact on GDP than the increase in their prices.
 For gallium, price effects contributed only 6.1% of the GDP reduction, and for germanium, the figure was even lower at 2.2%.
-These percentages were slightly higher at lower levels of export restrictions but still remained relatively modest.
-The dominant driver of GDP loss was the reduced availability of these minerals rather than the price increase (USGS, 2024).
+These percentages were slightly higher at lower levels of export restrictions but remained relatively modest.
+The dominant driver of GDP loss was reduced availability of these minerals, rather than price increases (USGS, 2024).

 Sector-Specific Impacts